commerceblock/pymainstay/README.md

 ### Attestation

-To perform commitments to a specified *mainstay.xyz* slot requires an API token that will have been provided on initialisation of the slot.
-In addition, if a public key was specified on initialisation, the commitment must be signed by the corresponding private key.
+To perform commitments to a specified *mainstay.xyz* slot requires an API token that will have been provided on initialization of the slot.
+In addition, if a public key was specified on initialization, the commitment must be signed by the corresponding private key.
 The signature is computed by the client if the private key is provided (or is set in the config).

 The client will send 32 byte commitment supplied as an argument (`-c`) to the specified slot, or the SHA256 hash of a specified file path (`-f`).
 For example: